Dīgha Nikāya

 [3] see: Bad Company.
 AN.1.126 and following AN.1.70 and following.

 [5] Dhātu.
-Rhys Davids notes, and Walshe translates "The 18 Elements" (eye, ear, nose, tongue, body, mind, visible objects, sounds, scents, tastes, touches, ideas, visual consciousness, auditory consciousness, consciousness of smells, consciousness of tastes, consciousness of touch, consciousness of thought).
+Rhys Davids notes, and Walshe translates "The eighteen elements" (eye, ear, nose, tongue, body, mind, visible objects, sounds, scents, tastes, touches, ideas, visual consciousness, auditory consciousness, consciousness of smells, consciousness of tastes, consciousness of touch, consciousness of thought).
 But this is not indicated in the text, so I would keep in mind the other classes of elements (the four or six great elements, etc).

 [6] Āyatana.
 Again Rhys Davids and Walshe assume the reference is to the sense-spheres, but this is not dictated by the text.
 Walshe does not footnote and Rhys Davids does not see a connection.

-How this would work is certainly most easily seen through the sense spheres, because paṭicca samuppāda works (and must be brought to a halt) within each of the six sense spheres: The Eye comes into contact with a visual object and pleasant sensation arises, downbound pleasant sensation rebounds bound up in wanting ... and so forth for each of the senses.
+How this would work is certainly most easily seen through the sense spheres, because paṭicca samuppāda works (and must be brought to a halt) within each of the six sense spheres: The Eye comes into contact with a visual object and sensation arises, downbound sensation rebounds bound up in wanting or wanting to get away ... and so forth for each of the senses.
 But with a little work it could be made to apply in the other categories of spheres: downbound to the practice of cultivating friendly vibrations rebounds bound up in the Brahmā realm ... and so forth.

 [7] Ajjavañ ca lajjavañ ca. The usual meaning for lajjava given in PED is shame, lajin is one who feels shame or who possesses hiri and ottappa (sense of shame and fear of blame).
 Walshe hears this as modesty, Rhys Davids as shamefacedness